amandasyamsul/internal-waves/README.md

 # Oceanic Internal Wave velocity analysis
-Analysis of oceanic internal waves in the South China Sea using the Himawari-8 geostationary satellite operated by the Japan Meteorological Agency (JMA).
+Analysis of internal gravity waves in the South China Sea using the Himawari-8 geostationary satellite operated by the Japan Meteorological Agency (JMA).

 Descriptions: